September TBD, 2023

 - Activity uniform: Scout t-shirt (worn under field uniform shirt).
 Scouts will be instructed to remove their field uniform shirt after opening flags.

-- Tent and plastic sheet or ground cloth to put under the tent
+- Ground cloth or tarp to put under the tent

-- Sleeping bag and air mattress, or cot or sleeping pad and pillow and extra blanket
+- Air mattress, or cot or sleeping pad

 - A good supply of dry clothes (especially socks) appropriate for the weather